rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 ![Rust GPU Sky](rustgpu.jpg)
 _Sky example in Rust GPU_

-Rust GPU is a very early stage project to make Rust a first-class language and ecosystem for building GPU code.
+Rust GPU is a project backed by [Embark Studios][RustGPU-Embark] to make Rust a first-class language and ecosystem for building GPU code.

-[Rust GPU released v0.1 in October][RustGPU-Twitter], and has already garnered over 2000 stars on Github.
+Although still in very early stages of development, [Rust GPU released v0.1 in October][RustGPU-Twitter], and has already garnered over 2000 stars on Github.
 There are also threads about it [on Hacker News][RustGPU-HackerNews] and [Reddit][RustGPU-Reddit].
 Currently, compiling and running very simple shaders works, and a significant portion of the core library also compiles.
-However, many things aren't implemented yet: for example, loops and switches aren't supported yet!
+However, many things aren't implemented yet: for example, while-loops and if-statements work, but for-loops, iterators, and match/switch aren't supported yet!
 That means that while being technically usable, Rust GPU is far from being production-ready.

 Here is a description of the project: